gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### Our process, trifectas and team ingredients

-Our development process is largely inspired by original [Gilt process](http://tech.gilt.com/2013/03/07/scaling-agile-at-gilt) and has the ideas of intrinsic motivation in its core.
+Our development process is largely inspired by the original [Gilt process](http://tech.gilt.com/2013/03/07/scaling-agile-at-gilt) and has the ideas of intrinsic motivation in its core.
 What agile flavor do we use?
 It depends on a team.

 Each team has a full autonomy in selecting Scrum, Kanban, XP, a combination thereof or none of the above as their process.
 As long as they remain small, nimble, able to collaborate and continuously deliver value, they can tailor the process to their needs.

 We do keep certain key components standard across all teams.
 One of them is a “Trifecta” – a group of servant-leaders in each team: a Product Manager, an Agile Project Manager and a Tech Lead.
 They work together to support their team and enable the team's success.
 We value continuous learning and facilitate role blending by instilling our Team Ingredients framework.
-Originally designed by Heather Fleming, [Team Ingredients](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) framework facilitates team-level conversations about the team strength, learning interests and cross-training opportunities.
+Originally designed by Heather Fleming, [Team Ingredients](https://www.slideshare.net/hhfleming/the-new-work-order-team-ingredients-and-role-blending) framework facilitates team-level conversations about the team strengths, learning interests and cross-training opportunities.

 <img src="http://i.imgur.com/GgkQVa9.jpg" align="right" width="250"/>